oktadev/okta-blog/_source/_posts/2024-08-15-otp-over-sms.md

 Soon, [Okta will](https://support.okta.com/help/s/article/bring-your-own-telephony-required-for-sms-and-voice?language=en_US)[ require you to bring your own telephony provider](https://support.okta.com/help/s/article/bring-your-own-telephony-required-for-sms-and-voice?language=en_US) to keep sending those codes.
 If you need time to move to a different method of verifying identity, you must configure your own provider for SMS/Voice.

+{% include toc.md %}

 ## Hooked on telephony

 You can send the OTP in the SMS/Voice flow using the [telephony inline hook]([https://help.okta.com/oie/en-us/content/topics/telephony/telephony-inline-hook.htm](https://help.okta.com/oie/en-us/content/topics/telephony/telephony-inline-hook.htm)).
 Okta uses the code or URL in the hook to send the OTP, though, as you'll see, the hook may not be called every time (and that's a good thing).
 When your hook fails to send the message or takes too long to update the status, Okta takes over sending the message.
 However, the number of those messages is heavily rate-limited.

 The code or URL you provide may simply send the message and communicate the outcome to Okta.
 The code or server may be more complex, managing geo-specific vendors, failure, failover to another provider, and hacking.
-No matter how easy or complex the code, there are three main approaches:
+No matter how simple or complex the code, there are three main approaches:

 1. Implement the code and use your own telephony provider or providers.